enricoros/fotowall/README.markdown

 Unreleased 0.9.x:

+* Export to SVG
+* in branches:
   * Arnaud's Undo/Redo system
   * More properties in the top bar
   * Arrange Contents, finally!
   * Desk-wide effects
   * Polish translation? ask Marek Walczak, see 4ba1502
   * ...

 Version 0.8.0 (2009-09-12):